-7. Conclusion
+6. Conclusion

 This tutorial hopefully helped you become familiar with Git and how to use it for version control.
-You should also now feel comfortable using the ece4750-lab-admin script for managing lab groups.
 There are many other commands you might want to use for "rolling-back" to previous versions, managing branches, and tagging specific commits.
 Students are encouraged to read more on Git and GitHub.
 Keep in mind that learning to use Git productively can pay dividends in many other contexts besides this course.